JuliaLang/julia/doc/src/manual/faq.md

 behavior of public symbols is part of the public API.
 Undocumented behavior of public symbols is internal.

-Public symbols are those marked with either `public foo` or `export bar`.
+Public symbols are those marked with either `public foo` or `export foo`.
 Exported symbols are automatically considered public

 In other words: